Need to talk? Call 1800 882 436.

 Will camping out work?

 Every baby is different.
 Some babies learn to settle themselves quickly with this technique, while others take longer.
-Do not rush things, just try to be consistent.
+Don't rush things, just try to be consistent.

 Sometimes babies sleep well for a few nights and then go back to their old behaviour.
-Their sleep can also be affected by illness, holidays or visitors.
-Most of these changes will be temporary.
-Stick to the routine, keep using the technique, and things should sort themselves out.
+Illness, holidays or visitors can also affect their sleep.
+Most of these changes to their sleep routine will be temporary.
+Stick to your routine, keep using the technique, and things should sort themselves out.

 Who can I speak to for more information and advice?

-Camping out works for most babies after 2 to 3 weeks of trying.
-If your baby is not settling any better after this time, talk to your doctor or maternal child health nurse about what else you can do.
+Camping out works for most babies after 3 weeks of trying.
+If your baby isn't settling any better after this time, talk to your doctor or maternal child health nurse.

 Speak to a maternal child health nurse